 This is applicable on an individual level as well as a societal and governmental level.
 Protecting the environment is high on the agenda and this is a big part of what is driving the change.

-The island is about 500 km from east to west and 350 km north to south.
+The island is about 500 km from east to west and 350 km from north to south.
 This means that it is pretty feasible to cover most of the island while relying on electric car charging stations.

 In fact, they have recently closed the loop on the famous Ring Road route and there are now charging stations at least every 100 km right the way along it.